voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 * Remove any package warnings and use of deprecated features.
 * Remove any redundant packages.

-## Major version changes
-### Node - 14 -> 16
+## Node - 14 -> 16

 * Updated Dockerfile
 * docker compose - 3.4 -> 3.9
-### React -16.12.0 -> 17.
+## React -16.12.0 -> 17.

 * https://reactjs.org/blog/2020/08/10/react-v17-rc.html#other-breaking-changes
-### NextJS 9 -> 11
+## NextJS 9 -> 11

 * https://nextjs.org/docs/upgrading

+### GetServerSideProps replacing GetInitialProps

 The most noticable change is from general use of GetInitialProps to GetServerSideProps.
 GIP runs on both client and server side and triggers on page load and page transition.
 GSSP only runs server side.
 Using GSSP for all our pages ensures that the data required to populate the page has been obtained server side and sent along with the HTML and JS so that the page renders very quickly.

 There was some work required to get the use of GSSP to integrate with our use of Redux.
-# Changes
+To do this we add the `next-redux-wrapper` library and move the creation of the redux store from ReduxAPI to its own store.js file.
+This adds a HYDRATE action which merges the initialStore sent from the server into the client side store.

+Example:

+        export const getServerSideProps = reduxWrapper.getServerSideProps(
+            store => async (props) => gssp({ store, query: props.query })
+        )

+        // factored out for easier testing.
+        export const gssp = async ({ store, query }) => {
+            const select = { p: 'name imgUrl role' }
+            await store.dispatch(reduxApi.actions.organisations.get(select))
+            console.log('OrgListPage GSSP')
+        }

+Here we factor out the underying gssp function which does what the old GIP used to do and then export getServerSideProps from the page.
+Note that if the page is included in another file e.g. index.js we must export both the page component and getServerSideProps for it to work.
+Also note the returned props are now nested in an object `{ props: etc }`

+For testing we can use gssp directly.

+The one place we don't use GSSP is in _App which still has a GIP.

-## remove next-less, next-css etc
+### remove next-less, next-css etc

 These are deprecated and replaced with internal next css capability.
-However we still need less in order to create our custom Antd theme. - perhaps we can build our own antd css independently.
+However we still need less in order to create our custom Antd theme.

-## AntD -> 4

-### Icons

-Icons used to have a single <Icon> component with a type selector - this brings all the icons into the build.
-Antd has a separate component for each Icon so <Icon type='home' > -> <HomeFilled />  each one used must be imported.
-Icons were used in a large number of places. ## Next-routes -> next-routes-extended This library has been abandoned and does not work with Next 11/ react 17.
-However someone forked it into next-routes-extended so we will use that for now.
-In future we should be able to replace all these routes with NextJS dynamic routing.

-## React-intl -> 5.20.10

-this may involve some changes to how we do internationalisation

-## React-quill "react-quill": "2.0.0-beta.4"

-This is the rich text editor used for forms.
-This major update is still in beta but is the only version working with React 17.
-Go along with it for now and update when its officially released.

-## "recharts": "^2.1.4"

-Recharts is a Redefined chart library built with React and D3. used for charts in the ratings and statistics pages.

-## anon default components
+### Dynamic Routes,  Next-routes removed

+Move from using the routes.js file to the page tree dynamic routes preferred by NextJs. e.g rename personDetailPage.js to [personId].js

+We used this library to allow dynamic routes such as /orgs/:id when next did not allow them.
+Next 11 now has dynamic routes so this library is removed.
+Files like /orgs/orgdetailpage.js are now named /orgs/[orgId].js with the orgId being passed as a prop into the component.

+### Remove Higher Order Components: PublicPage, AdminPage, SecurePage

+All the page level HOCs have been removed.
+These were used to wrap pages in layers of:

+* layout - publicpage
+* security - securepage
+* admin access - adminpage

+However these HOCs don't know whether to call GetServerSideProps or GetInitialProps etc.

+So now we do the following:

+1. layout - all pages use the default layout injected by _App.
+If you need a page without header/footer you can use the next js method override layout.
+2. secure pages by default all pages are secured in _app using the RouteGuard Component. if not signed in you are redirected to the signthru steps.
+For specific public pages these are listed public paths now need to be explicitly added to the publicPaths array in routeguard.js
+3. Admin pages are no longer special - they just check the isAdmin prop on start and return the AccessDenied component if not an admin.

+### Remove Anonymous arrow functions

 Anonymous arrow functions cause Fast Refresh to not preserve local component state. we need to name the functions